Memory Resources#

 Public Functions

-inline callback_memory_resource(allocate_callback_t allocate_callback, deallocate_callback_t deallocate_callback, void *allocate_callback_arg = nullptr, void *deallocate_callback_arg = nullptr) noexcept#
+callback_memory_resource(allocate_callback_t allocate_callback, deallocate_callback_t deallocate_callback, void *allocate_callback_arg = nullptr, void *deallocate_callback_arg = nullptr)#

 Construct a new callback memory resource.